-Concentration of credit risk - Non-interest bearing transaction accounts including checking and savings accounts are not fully insured by the Federal Deposit Insurance Corporation (FDIC).
-Accordingly, non-interest bearing transaction accounts fall under the standard deposit insurance amount of \$250,000 per depositor, per insured bank, for each account ownership category.
-For the period ending June 30, 2022, ICF held about 94 percent (\$11.1 million) of its cash, money market, CD, and cash equivalent assets in non-FDIC insured balances at Tier 1 banking institutions that adhere to the U.S. Federal Reserve capital adequacy guidelines.
+Concentration of credit risk - ICF maintains cash in a bank that is in excess of the insurance limit provided by the Federal Deposit Insurance Corporation (FDIC).
+ICF has not experienced any losses in these accounts.
+For the period ending June 30, 2023, ICF held about 96 percent (\$18 million) of its cash, money market, CD, and cash equivalent assets in non-FDIC insured balances at Tier 1 banking institutions that adhere to the U.S. Federal Reserve capital adequacy guidelines.
 The remainder of ICF's cash, money market, CD, and cash equivalent assets are held within FDIC limits.

-In addition, ICF invests in various investment securities, including U.S. government securities, corporate debt instruments, mutual funds, and longer term certificates of deposit up to 12 months in duration.
+In addition, ICF invests in various investment securities, including U.S. government securities, corporate debt instruments, mutual funds, and longer-term certificates of deposit up to 12 months in duration.
 Investment securities, in general, are subject to various risks, such as interest rate, credit, and overall market volatility.
 Due to the level of risk associated with certain investment securities, it is reasonably possible that changes in the values of investment securities will occur in the near term and that such change could materially affect amounts reported on the consolidated financial statements.